meriam04/overbond-pey/README.md

 # Overview
 This is my solution to the overbond-eng-test for PEY.
 The goal was to produce a scatter plot out of an unstructured data input.

-### Disclaimer
-I did not have time for automated testing, but I would have liked to run tests against the sample file and ensured that the output values matched the expected ones.

 ## Before Running the Code
 This solution was implemented in Python, so Python should be installed in order to run it.
 In the case that Python is not installed, here is a link to install it: https://www.python.org/downloads/